 Dept. of Surgery Faculty Wellness Committee

-1) Inefficiency in the OR: The Wellness Committee identified several projects that are currently ongoing.
-In addition to increasing attention to and formation of OR teams, the team is using a study published by NYU physicians to decrease OR turnover time.
+1) Address OR Inefficiency: In addition to increasing attention to and formation of OR teams, the team is using a study published by NYU physicians to decrease OR turnover time.

 2) EPIC: Dr. Chandra and Dr. Nassar will be looking into a possible correlation between help in clinic and the amount of work outside of regular business hours (aka PJ time) by piloting a project in 1 or 2 of the clinics with the highest amount of PJ time.